-Christmas fudge recipes can be made special by adding other ingredients like candied fruit, various nuts, coconut and fruit flavors.
+Learn how to make Christmas fudge recipes.
+They can be made special by adding other ingredients like candied fruit, various nuts, coconut and fruit flavors.
 Throughout the year when we get a sweet tooth, fudge recipes are the easiest of the candies to make so for holidays we want to give it a little flair.
 Making this fudge a little more special makes a celebratory presentation with the hard candies, peppermint, brittles and taffy.

 There are so many kinds of fudge recipes to choose from; some very easy and some requiring a little more work.
 Once the boiling begins, unless instructed in your recipe, do not stir the mixture; it may cause a granular texture.

-This is one of the easy Christmas fudge recipes with no cooking; it is delicious and creamy smooth with the addition of cream cheese.
+I learned how to make Christmas fudge recipes starting with this easy one with no cooking.
+It is delicious and creamy smooth with the addition of cream cheese.

 Put white chocolate in a double boiler over hot water; cook until white chocolate melts stirring occasionally.

 Beat cream cheese at high speed until creamy; reduce speed to low and gradually add sugar beating until smooth.